1887 - Undertaking / Furniture Company started by Valentine Weber & E. C. Derby

 In 1889, Mr. Dolge founded the first permanent school of embalming to popularize the method and his products, and this was known as the United States College of Embalming.
 Dr. Auguste Renouard was the demonstrator, and later purchased the school which was then run as the Renouard Training School for Embalmers until 1954, when its was absorbed by the American Academy, McAllister Institute.

-Here is the original Embalming License granted to John Rembs from ESCO otherwise known as the Embalming Supply Company which is still in operation today.
+The original Embalming License granted to John Rembs from the

 1923 - Louis Rembs retires, Rembs & Son Furniture & Undertaking consolidate with Baer & Lange Furniture and Undertaking.